 Then, cover with plastic wrap and place in the fridge for at least 2 hours, overnight if possible for best results.

-Once completely chilled, remove from fridge and cut into 9 – 12 equal sized squares.
+Once completely chilled, remove from fridge and cut into 9 – 12 equal-sized squares.

-How to Serve Pumpkin Pie Bars
+How to Serve paleo Pumpkin Pie Bars

-I love to serve these pumpkin pie bars with a little dairy-free whip cream on top, a dash of cinnamon, maybe add a pecan or two.
+I love to serve these pumpkin pie bars with a little dairy-free whip cream on top, a dash of cinnamon, and maybe add a pecan or two.

-If you are feeling fancy and want to make your own coconut whipped cream, try out this recipe from Minimalist Baker.
+If you are feeling fancy and want to make your own coconut whipped cream, try this recipe from Minimalist Baker.

 Powdered sugar is another great option as toppings if you’re not paleo.